Ceasons Holdings - Hard Money Lenders logo

 • Family-owned structure with consistent principal involvement (John and David named in all testimonials)

-• Claims of transparent process and no hidden fees
+• Claims of listed process and no fees to verify

 • Long stated lending history (over 40 years in Texas hard money market)